hiroaki-yamamoto/node-validator-nu/README.md

 Because this API uses [child_process.spawn](http://nodejs.org/api/child_process.html#child_process_child_process_spawn_command_args_options) and
 [path.join](http://nodejs.org/api/path.html#path_path_join_path1_path2), sometimes the API throws standard exceptions.
 In this case, you will need to check VNU Path and the target source file path...

+## Contribution

+When you send Pull Request, don't forget to add your name to "contributors" in `package.json`.